 “Erica’s background and experience in the natural gas, crude oil, refined products, and NGL markets perfectly complement our growing Energy practice,” said Practice Chair Adrienne Clair.
 “We are thrilled to have someone of her caliber join our team.”

 Erica’s arrival at the firm comes two weeks after Kyle Simpson, Senior Advisor, and Jack Jacobson, Advisor, joined Thompson Coburn’s Lobbying & Policy group.
-Kyle has been a leading voice in energy policy for more than 35 years, and Jack has worked on policy related to emerging energy technologies, natural resources and environmental management, among other industries.
+Kyle has been in energy policy for more than 35 years, and Jack has worked on policy related to emerging energy technologies, natural resources and environmental management, among other industries.
 Both have strong ties on Capitol Hill.

 Thompson Coburn’s Energy practice represents a diversity of clients, including municipal and cooperative utility systems, municipal joint action agencies, local distribution companies, investor-owned gas systems, major oil and gas producers, and renewable energy companies.
 Thompson Coburn Energy attorneys represent clients in formal adjudications before federal and state regulatory commissions and courts, as well as in the various types of informal stakeholder procedures conducted by Regional Transmission Organizations and Independent System Operators throughout the country.
 Thompson Coburn is a full-service law firm with nearly 380 attorneys practicing in more than 50 areas of law.
 The firm has offices in Chicago, Los Angeles, St. Louis, Southern Illinois and Washington, D.C.